ronnieotieno/Ronnie-Image-Picker/README.md

 You don't need to declare the permissions in the manifests.

-Add this in your root build.gradle at the end of repositories:
+Add this in your root build.gradle or settings.gradle if in Arctic Fox at the end of repositories:

 ```groovy
 allprojects {